ElementTech/kube-reqsizer/README.md

 `sample-size` is the amount of data-points the controller will store in cache before constructing an average for the pod.
 After a requests resizing, the cache will clean itself and a new average will be calculated based on the sample size.
 If `min-seconds` has not yet passed since the pod has last been supposed to be sample-reconciled, the controller will keep sampling the pod until `min-seconds` have been reached and only then zero the sample and restart from cache.

+## Limitations

+- Does not work with CRD controllers (such as Argo Rollouts)
+- Does not have persistent cache.
+Will reset cache on controller restart

 # Development
 ## Getting Started